Manchester United manager reveals conversation with Cristiano Ronaldo after star's fury over substitution | english football

 Coach Ralf Rangnick noticed the heavy atmosphere, and decided to act during the game.
 As soon as Marcus Rashford scored the third goal, at 32, the German coach sat down next to CR7 to explain his decision.
 After the match, Rangnick told how the conversation went.

-– I said ‘Listen Cristiano, you are 36 years old, you are in great shape, but when you are a coach, you will see it through a coach’s lens’ – explained the coach.
+– He asked me “Why me?
+Why did you take me away?”.
+I said “Listen Cristiano, you’re 36 years old, you’re in great shape, but when you’re a coach, you’ll see it through a coach’s lens” – explained the coach.

 – My job is to make decisions thinking about the interests of the team and I hope he sees the same way – completed Rangnick, according to the English press.